rzach/multlog/doc/multlog.md

 # Specification of a logic

-The directory `/usr/share/doc/multlog` (or whatever you chose) contains a documented examples of the configuration file format (as does the `doc` subdirectory of the source distribution itself), `sample.lgc`.
+The directory `/usr/share/doc/multlog` (or whatever you chose) contains a documented example of the configuration file format (as does the `doc` subdirectory of the source distribution itself), `sample.lgc`.

 To specify a logic, your specification (`.lgc`) file has to contain the following: